 Mice and Rats have a diet very similar to their rodent hamster and gerbil friends.
 The diet of a pet mouse consists mostly of seed and grain based food.
 Fresh veggies are always a plus as well.
 Kaytee provides quality Mice and Rat food to cater to the nutritional needs of rodents

 Chinchillas are unique pets, as they require a specific diet.
 You will probably find that your pet chinchilla loves Hay products.
 Nutritional high quality pellet foods are suggested for chinchillas because they have very sensitive digestive tracts.
 It is extremely important to know that they cannot process fatty foods efficiently, and this means foods with a high fat content should be avoided!
 Fresh veggies and foods with a high water and moisture content should also be avoided.
 Chinchillas do not eat a lot in the wild making it easy to overfeed them as pets.
 Be sure not to overfeed your chinchilla, and stick to basic recommended portion size.
-Quality Chinchilla food pellets can be found at your pet store, such as Kaytee’s Forti Diet, Timothy Complete and Fiesta for Chinchillas.
+Quality Chinchilla food pellets can be found at your pet store, such as Kaytee’s Food From The Wild, Timothy Complete and Fiesta for Chinchillas.

 The best way to feed your small animal pet is to place their food directly in a dish inside their home or cage.
 Food dishes come in a variety of sizes, shapes and colors.
 The size of the dish should directly relate to the size of the animal and it’s serving size.